fedir/ghstat/README.md

 * The most popular project is `liferay/liferay-portal`
 * The newest project is `gentics/mesh`
-* The project with the most active community is `Softmotions/ncms`
-* The project with best errors resolving rate is `nuxeo/nuxeo`
 * The project with more commits is `liferay/liferay-portal`
 * The project made by most notable top contributors is `liferay/liferay-portal`
+* The project with best errors resolving rate is `liferay/liferay-portal`
+* The project with more commits by day is `liferay/liferay-portal`
+* The project with the most active community is `Softmotions/ncms`
 * The best project (taking in account placements in all competitions) is `liferay/liferay-portal`

 [Detailed Java CMS statistics](https://github.com/fedir/ghstat/blob/master/stats/java_cms.csv)